 What are the 4 phases of an audit?

-There are four phases of the internal audit are:
+There are four phases of the internal audit:

 - Follow Up

-These phases can be broken down into a series of smaller steps, which we’ll cover in the next section.
+These phases can be broken down into smaller steps, which we’ll cover in the next section.

 What is the audit process step by step?